LukeHeuser/notes/Java/java_basics.md

 ## Expressions
-An `expression` is a coding contruct made up of variables, operators, & method invocations that equate to a single value.
+An `expression` is a coding contruct made up of `variables`, `operators`, & `method invocations` that equate to a single value.
 The expression is the code segment found on the right side of the equals sign in an assignment or decleration statement.

 A `literal` is the SIMPLIST form of an expression.
 It can not be changed like a variable.